m-31/ruby-rpm/README.md

 # What is this spec?

-Forked from hansode's ruby-2.1.x-rpm project at https://github.com/hansode/ruby-2.1.x-rpm and updated for 2.2.2.
+Forked from feedforce's ruby-rpm project at https://github.com/feedforce/ruby-rpm

 # build SRPM and RPM